 Loss of residency status

-This one is the worst, should we even go on?
-You may risk losing your residency status, which can lead to difficulty obtaining a new residency permit.
+This can lead to difficulty obtaining a new residency permit.
 It can even lead to difficulty returning to Spain at all.
 If this happens, you will have to start over from scratch.

 Difficulty renewing documentation